-- the original assignment deed, or notarised excerpt therefrom, containing all essential elements set out by Russian law; - the Russian translation of the agreement or excerpt, if these documents are not bilingual; and - the power of attorney from either of the contractual parties (notarisation or legalisation is not necessary).
+- the original assignment deed, or notarised excerpt therefrom, containing all essential elements set out by Russian law: - the Russian translation of the agreement or excerpt, if these documents are not bilingual; and - · the power of attorney from either of the contractual parties (notarisation or legalisation is not necessary).

-Importantly, instead of the above-referenced documents (agreement or excerpt), it is possible to submit the 'notification' form (that is, the statement of licence or pledge) that must be signed by the parties as a separate document containing the following information:
+Importantly, instead of the above-referenced documents (agreement or excerpt), it is possible to submit the notification form, which must be signed by the parties as a separate document and contain the following information:

 - type of deed (assignment);

 - · parties (assignor and assignee); and

-- subject of the assignment with indication of number of the trademark certificate.
+- · subject of the assignment with the number of the trademark certificate.